Rivers, Ridges and Rainforests

 Meals: breakfast, packed lunch, dinner

-Accommodation: Ishasha Pride Lodge
+Accommodation: BIshasha Pride Lodge

-Room type: Twin tents with shared bathrooms
+Room type: Furnished twin tents with shared bathrooms

 -